Frequently Asked Questions

 Whangarei District Council has indicated that it will look to reform the Whangarei Airport Noise Management Committee, and NEST will fully co-operate with this committee and any concerned residents over its activities at the airport.

-Why should Onerahi residents have to put up with noise from the Northland Rescue Choppers?
+Why should Onerahi residents have to put up with noise from the Northland Rescue Helicopters?

-We realise that our move to Onerahi will bring some disturbance to residents living in the area, and we are truly sorry about that.
+We realise that our move to Onerahi will bring some disturbance to residents living in the immediate vicinity.
 NEST is an organisation which was established to help our community, and we remain supported and partially funded by the community.
-We do try wherever possible, to work with local residents to reduce the impact of our operations in their neighbourhood.
+We do try wherever possible, to work with local residents to reduce the impact of our operations in their neighbourhoods.
 We have a “Fly Neighbourly” programme established which looks to find ways to help us reduce noise and emissions without compromising safety or effectiveness.
-This programme has been in place for several years now at Kensington, and has had a positive impact with our neighbours in the area.
+This programme has been in place for several years now at Kensington Base, and has had a positive impact with our neighbours in the area.

 Have you looked at other sites around Whangarei?

 NEST has been looking at alternative locations for our base for quite some time.
 The project has been fully scoped and multiple locations were identified and investigated to consider the various factors for our operational activity.
 Unfortunately, we can’t simply move the base to a remote location away from Whangarei.
-The base needs to be close to Whangarei Hospital, have clear approach & departure paths, offer good operational safety for crew & public, and comply (fully) with civil aviation regulations.
+The base needs to be close to Whangarei Hospital, have clear approach & departure paths, offer good operational safety for crew and public, and be compliant with civil aviation regulations.

 Why weren’t other sites suitable?